pratik-git10/File-Encryptor/README.md

-## This is a File Encryptor and Decryptor
+## This is a File Encryptor and Decryptor Algorithm.

+# The basic functionality of algorithm is that it Encrypt and Decrypt any file.